mayank-nebula/LG-Chatbot/README.md

     logging.info(f'CSV file {csv_filename} updated.')

 def stream_file_content(site_id, drive_id, file_id, files_metadata, deliverables_list_metadata):
+    """
+    Download and process a file from SharePoint.

+    Args:
+        site_id (str): The ID of the SharePoint site. drive_id (str): The ID of the drive. file_id (str): The ID of the file. files_metadata (dict): Metadata of the files.
+        deliverables_list_metadata (dict): Metadata of the deliverables list.
+    """
     global token, token_expires_at, client

     if token_expires_at < datetime.now() + timedelta(minutes=5):